NihalKhatwani/nvim/README.md

 # My neovim config!
-Mainly used for notetaking in neorg and random development in my free time.
+Mainly used for notetaking in neorg and occasional development.